jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 Players can create their own custom characters by simply editing the `.ron` file, opening the door to user-generated content.

- Game designers can experiment with character balance through A/B testing by swapping different data files, gathering player feedback and iterating on game balance without touching a single line of code.

 **What We'll Build in This Chapter:**

 While the data-driven approach opens up all these possibilities, we'll start with the foundation: